antoinevanluchem/location-reminder/README.md

+# Code Review
+## Reviewer Note
+> Congrats!
+Your hard work has paid off!
+>
+> You made all the required changes pointed out in the previous review(s) and are now ready to move on to the next stage!
+>
+> Keep up the good work as you continue your Nanodegree journey!
+Safe journey and bon voyage! 😄

+## User Authentication
+✅ Enable user accounts using Firebase Authentication and Firebase UI
+> While customization in other screens of FirebaseUI is limited to themes, we have the full power to customize Login UI with our own XML layout.
+You can learn more [here](https://github.com/firebase/FirebaseUI-Android/blob/master/auth/README.md#custom-layout).

+✅ Create Login and Registration screens
+> Your login/signin screen meets this spec! 👍
+>
+> A successful login/signin screen is all about making a good first impression.
+As app developers, we all want our users to fall in love at first sight.
+In the first few minutes of using our app, our users must feel welcome.
+These screens must be simple and clear.

+## Map View
+✅ Style the map
+> The user's current location is properly shown!
+Nice work! 👍 This app is a location finder app after all so being able to properly retrieve the user's current location is a top priority!

+✅ Create a Map view that shows the user's current location ✅ Add functionaility to allow the user to select POIs to set reminders ✅ Display a notification when a selected POI is reached

+## Reminders
+✅ Add a list view that displays the reminders
+> [RecyclerView: "Introduction" (Developing Android Apps with Kotlin -Part 2 -> 3.
+Introduction)](https://learn.udacity.com/nanodegrees/nd940/parts/cd0636/lessons/c1fc6e4c-905a-4afc-a6d1-d9b05b5d4a35/concepts/a2c72d20-277a-481c-9fee-692fb785a9af) is correctly implemented to display all reminders in the location DB! 👍 It has the [ViewHolder](https://developer.android.com/develop/ui/views/layout/recyclerview#implement-adapter) pattern built right in!
+You can also check [this](https://www.youtube.com/watch?v=LqBlYJTfLP4) out.
+>

+✅ Add a screen to create reminders
+> Nice work here!
+It shows that you have mastered two-way data binding!
+Two-way data binding lets you consolidate setting attributes by allowing you to set values and react to changes at the same time.
+[Here](https://www.youtube.com/watch?v=u8d_zXukB2w) is a very interesting tutorial about advanced data binding.
+>
+> And you have a centralized [repository ("Exercise: Build a Repository")](https://learn.udacity.com/nanodegrees/nd940) to get information from your backend, which is your local DB! 👍 Even though the repository module looks unnecessary, it serves an important purpose: it abstracts the data sources from the rest of the app!
+>
+✅ Display details about a reminder when a selected POI is reached and the user clicked on the notification

+## Testing
+✅ Test the ViewModels, Coroutines and LiveData
+✅ Create a FakeDataSource to replace the Data Layer and test the app in isolation ✅ Test DAO and Repository classes
+> An in-memory database is used for tests! 👍 One of the many benefits of testing using an in-memory database is that the test doesn't need to worry about rolling back the test when done.
+✅ Use MVVM and Dependency injection to architect your app
+> The MVVM design pattern is properly implemented for your app! 👍 ✅ Use Espresso and Mockito to test the app UI and Fragments Navigation

+## Code Quality
+✅ Write code using best practices for Android development with Kotlin
+> Good naming has the following benefits:
+>
+> Improved Communication
+> Improved Code integration
+> Improved Consistency
+> Improved clarity

 # Location Reminder

 A Todo list app with location reminders that remind the user to do something when he reaches a specific location.
 The app will require the user to create an account and login to set and access reminders.